-There are two ways to get an Ink Preferred invitation.
+There are two ways to get a Chase Ink Preferred invitation.
 The first is to receive an invitation in the mail directly from Chase.
-The second way to get an Ink Preferred invitation is to get a referral from another business owner who already has the card.
+The second way to get a Chase Ink Preferred invitation is to get a referral from another business owner who already has the card.

 The best thing to do is to look at the language used in the mailing.
 If it says “pre-approved” or “pre-qualified,” your odds of approval should be very high.
 If it says “pre-selected,” your odds are still good but lower.
 These three types of offers are actually targeted toward people who the issuer thinks will meet the card’s requirements.
 On the other hand, if your letter simply says “invitation to apply,” it’s likely not based on credit data and you shouldn’t count on being approved.

 How to get an invitation from another business owner: